 - I&ME 788 Issues In Ergonomics: Legal/Regulatory, 1 cr.

 - I&ME 790 Design Project, 3 cr.

-Students wishing to obtain the Certificate in Ergonomics must declare their intentions by applying to the Industrial and Manufacturing Engineering Department prior to completion of two of the seven required courses.
 After completing the program requirements, a Certificate in Ergonomics will be awarded by the Department of Industrial and Manufacturing Engineering within four weeks after completing the requirements.